Difference between Notebook and Laptop.

 Processing power and cooling system

-The Processing power and cooling system are the major areas of difference between notebook and laptop.
+The Processing power and cooling system are the major areas of difference between a laptop and a notebook computer.

 Storage space

-There are two types of drives having different storage spaces.
-We have HDDs that are cheaper and you can get more storage space with these drives compared to SSDs, which are more expensive, faster, lighter, more durable, and use less energy.
+Two types of drives have different storage spaces.
+We have cheaper HDDs and you can get more storage space with these drives compared to SSDs, which are more expensive, faster, lighter, more durable, and use less energy.
 Although laptops nowadays usually come with SSD drives, these have barely sufficient storage capacity.
 Nevertheless, more expensive models come with higher storage capacities using HDD disk drives.

 In the case of notebooks, due to their smaller size, it almost always comes with SSD storage.
 You can expect a lot of advantages from notebooks with SSD in terms of speed, weight, durability, and lower energy consumption.